-16. Credit for railroad track maintenance
+13. Credit for railroad track maintenance

 The bill extends for two years, through 2015, the railroad maintenance credit that provides Class II and Class III railroads (generally, short-line and regional railroads) with a tax credit equal to 50 percent of gross expenditures for maintaining railroad tracks that they own or lease.
-A two-year extension of this provision is estimated to cost \$414 million over 10 years.
+A two year extension of this provision is estimated to cost \$414 million over 10 years.

-17. Mine rescue team training credit
+14. Mine rescue team training credit

 The bill extends for two years, through 2015, a credit of up to \$10,000 for the training of mine rescue team members.
-A two-year extension of this provision is estimated to cost \$5 million over 10 years.
+A two year extension of this provision is estimated to cost \$5 million over 10 years.

-18. Employer wage credit for activated military reservists (as modified)
+15. Employer wage credit for activated military reservists

-The bill extends for two years, through 2015, the provision that provides eligible employers with a credit against the employer's income tax liability for a taxable year for a percentage of the sum of differential wage payments to activated military reservists.
-The bill also expands the credit percentage from 20% to 100% of up to \$20,000 in differential pay.
-A two-year extension of this provision is estimated to cost \$274 million over 10 years.
+The bill extends for two years, through 2015, the provision that provides eligible employers with a credit against the employer's income tax liability for a taxable year in an amount equal to 20 percent of the sum of differential wage payments to activated military reservists.
+A two year extension of this provision is estimated to cost \$1 million over 10 years.

-19. Work Opportunity Tax Credit (as modified)
+16. Work Opportunity Tax Credit

 This bill extends for two years, through 2015, the provision that allows businesses to claim a work opportunity tax credit equal to 40 percent of the first \$6,000 of wages paid to new hires of one of eight targeted groups.
 These groups include members of families receiving benefits under the Temporary Assistance to Needy Families (TANF) program, qualified veterans (including those who are unemployed, disabled, or receiving TANF), qualified ex-felons, designated community residents, vocational rehabilitation referrals, qualified summer youth employees, qualified food and nutrition recipients, qualified SSI recipients, and long-term family assistance recipients.
+A two year extension of this provision is estimated to cost \$2.85 billion over 10 years.